uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Research suggests that recidivism rates for Aboriginal offenders who had participated in spiritual activities (such as sweat lodge ceremonies) were lower than for those who had not.[^150]

 However, Aboriginal people receive few services in provincial correctional facilities that are designed for those serving sentences of two years less a day or are awaiting trial.
-Only<!--x-->
-a few provinces, such as British Columbia, have Aboriginal justice strategies that include cultural awareness training for officials and contracting with Aboriginal communities to provide spiritual leadership, counselling, and cultural programming for prisoners.[^151]
+Only <!-- page 229 -->a few provinces, such as British Columbia, have Aboriginal justice strategies that include cultural awareness training for officials and contracting with Aboriginal communities to provide spiritual leadership, counselling, and cultural programming for prisoners.[^151]

 The need for cultural programs in jail was expressed by a former residential school student who was an inmate at a correctional facility in Yellowknife.
 The Survivor told the Commission, “It would be nice if our own people would come in here and teach us about life …